SergiusTheBest/plog/README.md

 Plog is licensed under the [MPL version 2.0](http://mozilla.org/MPL/2.0/).
 You can freely use it in your commercial or opensource software.

 #Version history

+##Version 1.1.0 (20 Nov 2016)
+- Fix #34: Introduce binary compatible interface to Record (WARNING: this is not compatible with 1.0.x version in [Chained mode](#chained-loggers), so don't mix 1.1.x and 1.0.x)

 ##Version 1.0.2 (19 Nov 2016)
 - New #11: Default instance can be set via PLOG_DEFAULT_INSTANCE